cccu-uk/U10130_FCP_Practicals/content/ArduinoPWM/ArduinoPWM.md

 </div>

-Next you need to add an Arduino Uno and a breadboard that need to be connected together from the 5V and GND pins of the Arduino to the power and ground rails of the breadboard.
+You then need to add an Arduino Uno and a breadboard that should to be connected to each other from the 5V and GND pins of the Arduino board to the power and ground rails of the breadboard.

-This can be achieved by either selecting the Arduino Uno and the breadboard from **Components** > **Basic** components or by changing **Components** > **Basic** to **Components** > **Starter** and choosing Arduino Uno and the Breadboard starter.
-Please refer to image below.
+This can be achieved by either selecting the Arduino Uno and the breadboard from **Components** > **Basic** components, or by changing **Components** > **Basic** to **Components** > **Starter** and choosing Arduino Uno and the Breadboard starter.
+Please refer to image below:

 <div align=center>